com-lihaoyi/geny/readme.md

 the `Generator` are the "terminal operation" methods like `foreach`/`find`, or the "Conversion" methods like `toArray` or similar.
-In this way, `Generator` behaves similarly to `Iterator`, whose `map`/`filter` methods are also lazy until terminal oepration is called.
+In this way, `Generator` behaves similarly to `Iterator`, whose `map`/`filter` methods are also lazy until terminal operation is called.

 Terminal operations include the following: